matt-meyer-nyc/project-one/README.md

 I wrote in the ability to keep track of the score each time the ball hit the other players wall, and have it expressed on the left navbar.
 I also used Google fonts to make the font-style look like a retro arcade.

-I'm looking forward to making up the other 10% I need to fix this, and having it be part of my portfolio.
+I'm looking forward to making up the other 10% I need to fix this, adding a few other bells/whisteles (like having the donkey flip back and forth when changign x-axis direction, and sound effects) and having it be part of my portfolio.